mura0000/basic-income-analysis/bi_markdown.md

 For factor variables with more than 2 levels, levels can be possibly reordered.

 #### Create country column
-Since there is only variable for country code, creating a culumn for the country name based on the code could help in making visualization clear in meaning.
+Regarding the country, since there is only a variable for country code, creating a culumn for the country name based on the code could help in making visualization clear in meaning.

 ```r
 df$country_code %>% unique()